 Offering a landmark contemporary art space alongside the town’s many other attractions - the Theatre Royal Margate, Winter Gardens, Walpole Bay Hotel, Old Town, The Shell Grotto and soon-to-be opened Heritage Dreamland Amusement Park - Margate’s rich history will fuse with its bright future.

 Many organisations are championing Margate’s heritage and future.
 To find out more, visit:

-Stephen has selected 10 images that show the breadth of Turner’s work in Kent and invite readers to travel to a number of locations around the county visited by the artist himself.
+Stephen selected 10 images that show the breadth of Turner’s work in Kent and we invite you to travel to a number of locations around the county visited by the artist himself.